 - Banks, method of payment, withdrawals, etc.

-Find out if credit cards are widely accepted (if it is, ensure you have a credit card), or if a debit card is enough (I have mine from Skrill and it already works great for me) or if it’s better to have cash (in far-flung areas, this is often the most important things to have since NOT a lot of places have ATM machines etc.).
+Find out if credit cards are widely accepted (if it is, ensure you have a credit card), or if a debit card is enough or if it’s better to have cash (in far-flung areas, this is often the most important things to have since NOT a lot of places have ATM machines etc.).
 Be informed of the bank fees for overseas withdrawals and transactions too (it’s always best to have an online bank account).
 Meanwhile, with regard to your work, figure out how your clients can pay you; if PayPal is needed, go set it up, connect it to your bank account or card, and so on.
+Personally though, I prefer using TransferWise because it has lower conversion and transfer fees compared to PayPal.

 - Mind the exchange rates